run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 * Docker installed
 * [Helm](https://helm.sh/) 3.14 or later

-The configuration of BCM as well the deployment of NVIDIA Run:ai can be performed through SSH access on the BCM headnodes:
+The configuration of BCM as well as the deployment of NVIDIA Run:ai can be performed through SSH access on the BCM headnodes:

 ```bash
 ssh root@<IP address of BCM headnode>